Technigo/project-happy-thoughts/README.md

 PLAN/things to fix
 - add animation when pushing like button
 - change style of border active
+- try to use an error code
-- Chnage functions between on and handle.
+- work a bit on responsiveness